The Early History of BraunAbility

 Jim didn't just recommend our lifts to people.
 He literally went the extra mile.
 He would load his van with fellow wheelchair-users and drive from Indianapolis to Winamac so they could talk to our salespeople about purchasing modified vans.
 The drive is two hours in each direction, down some so-so roads.
 Also, he had to be careful not to blur the line between his non-profit work and our for-profit status.

-At the time I wondered why he was devoting so much time and effort to bringing people to us.
-Now I understand that Jim understood the power of accessible private transportation to change the lives of people with disabilities.
+Jim understood the power of accessible private transportation to change the lives of people with disabilities.

 If he could get his fellow wheelchair-users up and out of their houses, they would be a visible presence everywhere they went, whether to the movies, buying groceries, or meeting with the city council to ask them to budget for curb cuts.
 Having your own transportation means you can access an almost endless number of possibilities for work, education, and recreation.